Creating a Road Map for Ediscovery: 7 Key Issues and How to Avoid Them

 However, like other ediscovery challenges you might face, a data dump can be avoided by outlining what is included and what can be excluded from discovery.
 It’s all about the Who?
 What?
 When?
 And where?Limiting the data scope can prevent unnecessary delays and excess costs.

 Additionally, work with the ESI platform provider to use deduplication functions and have the opposing party validate results.
 Deduplication is a process that eliminates excessive copies of data and can significantly help to reduce review time.

-Always have the other side review the results, though, as sometimes deduplication can remove relevant data based on how it was classified.
-When creating the protocol, do your footwork, look for loopholes, close any backdoors that might be present, and strike a balance that works for you and the case.
+Always have the other side review the results as deduplication can remove relevant data based on how it was classified.
+When creating the protocol: do your footwork, look for loopholes, close any backdoors that might be present, and strike a balance that works for you and the case.

 Bottom Line: Avoid Ediscovery Challenges With ESI Protocols

 Ultimately, the most important thing to remember about ediscovery challenges and ESI protocols is to set up a road map.
-Each case is different, and the path of your protocols will differ depending on the subject matter, party preference, key terms, and even the chosen platform.
-Creating a detailed plan for the discovery journey, allowing for contingencies, and communicating the plan to both sides can reduce issues and common mistakes, resulting in a smoother ediscovery experience.
+Each case is different.
+The path of your protocols will differ depending on the subject matter, party preference, key terms, and even the chosen platform.
+Creating a detailed plan for the discovery journey, allowing for contingencies, and communicating the plan to both sides can reduce common mistakes and result in a smoother ediscovery experience.

 ★ Conquer Your Toughest Ediscovery Challenges With Ease